 Zamama Zaman 2128

+Score: 10/10

 Task 1: Create a story board for all the levels of your game.

 The Regeneration of Earth

 Level 1: The spreading of Virus

 In this game the evil scientist has made a virus in his lab with which he wants to infect the people in this world.
 People are getting infected with virus each day.
 Doctors are surprised to see large number of cases in city in this hard time a secret agency has taken a note for this situation and assigned a mission to their most trusted agent miller to inspect the situation.